 Diagnosis: Check out this handy screening tool, courtesy of Apple (in conjunction with the CDC).

-PCR Testing: After a much-too-long delay, testing for active COVID-19 infections is now available (subject to occasional limitations in the availability of testing swabs).
+PCR and Rapid Antigen Testing: Testing for active COVID-19 infections is now readily available.
 The best time for testing (least likelihood of having a false negative test) appears to be about 3-4 days after symptom onset (roughly 8 days after an exposure).
 If you are having symptoms and you have reason to believe you may have been exposed, Walgreens is offering drive-thru testing for qualifying people.
 See https://www.walgreens.com/findcare/covid19/testing for more details.
-If you are experiencing flu-like symptoms (fever, dry cough, diarrhea, muscle aches, headaches, breathing difficulties, etc.) but the Walgreens testing program doesn’t work for you for some reason, Dr. Stone may invite you to come to the office where he will meet you at your car to collect a sample to be sent off for SARS-CoV-2 testing.

 Treatment: No medications or supplements have yet been officially approved for the treatment of SARS-CoV-2 although many are under investigation.
 We have stockpiled several medications and supplements for our patients that we expect to be helpful.
 In terms of what people can do for themselves right now, Vitamin D supplementation may be particularly helpful.
-Zinc (especially in conjunction with zinc ionophores such as hydroxychloroquine, quercetin, and EGCG) has emerged as a particularly important way help to fight COVID-19 during the first week of the infection when viral replication is peaking.
+The use of metformin (a diabetes drug) is strongly associated with decreased disease severity.
+Zinc (perhaps in conjunction with zinc ionophores such as quercetin and EGCG) may have an important role in slowing replication of the virus, particularly during the first week of the infection.
 A number of supplements and prescriptions are available through the practice: